Typetura/CSS-Initiatives/src/pages/ruleset-interpolation/explainer.md

 }
 ```

-This is the same code Typetura uses, except it uses JavaScript to attach `resizeObserver`s to container elements, passwing a `var(--width)` value into the animation delay function for better browser support.
+This is the same code Typetura uses, except it uses JavaScript to attach `resizeObserver`s to container elements, passing a `var(--width)` value into the animation delay function for better browser support.

 ## Key scenarios